urbit/developers.urbit.org/content/courses/hsl.md

 lessons.

 The next cohort will begin on March 29, 2023.
-The cohort after that is scheduled for the end of spring 2023.
+The cohort after that is scheduled to begin in June 2023.

-- [Complete this form](https://forms.gle/kgiPckuHaVtJng9r5) to get on our mailing list about the next opportunity.
+- [Complete this form](https://forms.gle/kgiPckuHaVtJng9r5) to sign up for the next Hoon School Live.

 Until then, feel free to work through the [Hoon School docs](/guides/core/hoon-school).